Prbn/blog/_posts/2025-04-21-LeetCode-Patterns.md

 # 15 Essential LeetCode Patterns That Make Interviews Easier

-**success isn’t about solving the most problems—it’s about recognizing the right patterns.** Patterns help you break down unfamiliar problems efficiently, reduce time complexity, and ace interviews at top companies like **Google and Amazon**.
+*Success isn’t about solving the most problems—it’s about recognizing the right patterns.*
+Patterns help you break down unfamiliar problems efficiently, reduce time complexity, and ace interviews at top companies like **Google and Amazon**.

 Here are **15 must-know patterns**, complete with explanations, examples, and recommended problems to practice.